swanson/swanson.github.com/_posts/2013-05-31-summer-reading-list.md

 has a very friendly writing style and this book explains concepts with an ease that is lacking in other books on the subject of design (I'm looking at you Gang of Four...).

-This book is a great introduction to some fairly advanced concepts &mdash; dependency injection, Tell Don't Ask, role behavior, object composition &mdash; that doesn't feel overwhelming.
+This book is a great introduction to some more advanced design concepts &mdash; dependency injection, Tell Don't Ask, role behavior, object composition &mdash; that doesn't feel overwhelming.
 A new developer won't pick up and master every concept the first time, but it is good to get exposure as early as possible.